monterail/stock-app/README.md

 3. Obtain [a free Polygon.io](https://polygon.io/?auth=signup) API key, and paste it into `environment/.prod-variables -> APP_POLYGON_API_KEY_PROD` and `environment/.dev-variables -> APP_POLYGON_API_KEY_DEV`.
 4. Prepare an Android or iOS target and run `make run-prod`.
 The app will be built and ran on the target.

+Note:
+Our template is meant for privately hosted repositories hence secrets handling is a bit clunky.

 # Built with 🚀 Monterail Flutter app template 🚀

 Flutter app template.